kelvin-thegreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9.
 Script that duplicates the last line of the file iacta

 Task 10.
 A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
+Task 11. a script that counts the number of directories and sub-directories in the current directory